Gossypiboma in a canine female spayed 3year old German shorthaired pointer

 History:

-A 3-year-old female-spayed German Shorthaired Pointer was presented to a Melbourne veterinary clinic for gradual weight loss despite normal appetite.
+A 3-year-old female-spayed German Shorthaired Pointer presented for gradual weight loss despite normal appetite.
 Physical examination and abdominal radiographs revealed a large abdominal mass.
 Soundiagnosis mobile veterinary ultrasound was called to perform an abdominal ultrasound to investigate the mass further.

 Soundiagnosis Image Interpretation: